argriffing/bigkmeans/README.md

 	optional arguments:
-	  -h, --help            show this help message and exit --niters NITERS       do this many iterations of the Lloyd algorithm --nclusters NCLUSTERS
+	  -h, --help            show this help message and exit --nclusters NCLUSTERS
 				use this many clusters
+	  --initial-centroids INITIAL_CENTROIDS
+				each row of this optional file is an initial centroid --tabular-data-file TABULAR_DATA_FILE
-	  --data DATA           each row of this large data file is an observation --initial-centroids INITIAL_CENTROIDS
+				each row of this large tabular text file is an observation
+	  --hdf-data-file HDF_DATA_FILE
-				each row of this optional file is an initial centroid --labels-out LABELS_OUT
+				each row of a dataset in this hdf file is an observation
+	  --niters NITERS       do this many iterations of the Lloyd algorithm --hdf-dataset-name HDF_DATASET_NAME
+				specify the name of the dataset within the hdf data file
+	  --labels-out LABELS_OUT
 				write the labels to this file (default is stdout) --centroids-out CENTROIDS_OUT